Education

 Biography

-Benjamin T. Enslow, M.D., is an experienced biomedical researcher with a unique, multidisciplinary scientific background and specialized training in mentorship and higher education.
-He joined St. Mary’s University in the Fall of 2023 and is an Assistant Professor of Biological Sciences with a focus in Human Anatomy.
+Benjamin T. Enslow, M.D., is an experienced biomedical researcher with a unique, multidisciplinary scientific background and specialized training in teaching and mentorship.
+He joined St. Mary’s University in the Fall of 2023 as an Assistant Professor of Biological Sciences with a focus in Human Anatomy.
+He also serves as the Pre-Health Professions Faculty Advisor to guide students on the path to careers in health care.

 Publications